 1801 S. 3rd St., (414) 837-5950

-Located just south of Walker's Point, Triskele's is a cozy, friendly bar and restaurant with a seasonal, rotating menu and all-you-can-eat mussels every Tuesday night.
+Located just south of Walker's Point, Triskele's is a cozy, friendly bar and restaurant with a seasonal, rotating menu.
+Head there Tuesday night to get 2 pounds of mussels for only $10.